thelazt/chessbash/README.md

 In fact it seems that chess is the most popular game for computer scientists:
 In my youth all news reported about IBM Deep Blue [playing against Kasparov](http://en.wikipedia.org/wiki/Deep_Blue_versus_Garry_Kasparov) - and defeating him.
 Since this time super computers are known to be invincible (at least in chess), and the continuous increase in calculating capacity makes it not a real challenge anymore (to be fair, we currently also profit from techniques developed in previous time with strongly limited memory and cpu).

 Hence, many hackers decided to bring up a new challenge: Writing the smallest chess game.
-And they were incredible successful: a
+And they were incredible successful:
 [1023 bytes Javascript](http://js1k.com/2010-first/demo/750),
 [1009 bytes C source](http://nanochess.org/chess3.html)
 or even [487 bytes assembler](